by Heather John Fogarty

 Diane says finding a support group is essential to hosting asylum seekers, and finding a lawyer is invaluable.
 “We’re in Florida, the most conservative state in the universe, and I couldn’t have done this without my Super 8,” she says of her support group.
 “They are Christian, Jewish, Hindu, and they all rallied around to help me find a lawyer through Jerichoroad.org, start a GoFundMe page, and contact me frequently to be sure all was ok.
 One went to a food bank to set up a monthly delivery.
 It turns out the food bank has been very helpful.
 I live alone, and it’s expensive for a family of four.”
-RAICES uses a Harvard physician group to contact all families they place to learn about their experience in the detention center and to identify health needs.
+RAICES uses a Harvard physician group to contact all families they place to learn about their experiences in the detention center and to identify health needs.
 The physician who conducted the phone interview with António and Isabel reached out to a friend who is a retired public health officer in Duval County.
 That friend was able to walk Diane through the process to access Medicaid for Gabriel.
 A volunteer connected her with Child Find, which evaluated Gabriel and was able to place him in a Pre-K suited for children with special health needs.
 Another member of her Super 8 group contacted Learn to Read to set up English Zoom sessions for Gabriel.
 “Good things are happening,” Diane says.

 "I encourage anyone who can, to consider hosting, and to find a support group.”